OdaiMohammad/hateoas/README.md

 }
 ```

-Finally, we can use our TAco resource and resource assembler to return a HATEOAS-supporting response to the clieant:
+Finally, we can use our Taco resource and resource assembler to return a self-describing response to the client:
 ```java
 @GetMapping("/recent")
 public Resources<TacoResource> recentTacos() {